 History of Wuhan Iron & Steel

-Wuhan Iron & Steel is the fifth largest steelmaker in the world, producing almost 38 million tonnes (mt) of steel in 2011.
+Wuhan Iron & Steel was the 11th largest steelmaker in the world, producing ~26 million tonnes (mt) of steel in 2015.
+The company was acquired by Baosteel at end-2016, to create the Baowu Iron and Steel Group.

-The timeline below covers the history of the firm.
+The timeline below covers the history of the firm until the point of the takeover by Baosteel.

 - 1955: Construction of Wuhan iron and steel facilities commences.